yottapanda/website/content/posts/cloud-router.md

 AllowedIPs = 10.0.17.2/32
 ```

-The interface name `ens3` appears to be standard accross Oracle Cloud instances but you can check by doing an `ip a` and changing it if needed.
+You'll need to replace the `ens3` interface name; you can check yours by doing an `ip link show` and looking for the first one beginning with "e".
+It may look something like `enp0s12`.

 11. Start the wireguard server: